 16.5 million turkeys are bought every year in the UK – enough for one per three people!
 Research shows that we waste up to 40% of the food purchased over the Christmas period.
 Make sure you plan your meals carefully to avoid wasting money and food.
-Click here for more Christmas feast tips!
+Check out my Christmas food shopping tips for more ideas!

 10. Buy rechargeable batteries

 Buying rechargeable batteries for your gadgets and children’s toys will avoid extra waste and save you money.
 And, if you are using up normal batteries, make sure you recycle the old ones – there are bins in places like Tesco and Sainsbury’s for this.

 Be mindful about what you buy for others and where possible go for eco-friendly options.
 Buying items produced locally will mean that they have a smaller carbon footprint, and this will help to support smaller businesses in your local area too.

 12. Don’t bin unwanted food